Pipe1098/Power-up-plazoleta/README.md

 <div align="center">
 <h3 align="center">🔌🏢 PRAGMA POWER-UP 🍽️</h3>
   <p align="center">
-In this challenge, you are tasked with designing the backend of a system that centralizes the services and orders of a restaurant chain with multiple branches across the city.
-This microservice is responsible for implementing the business logic related to the food court, ensuring seamless operations and delightful dining experiences. 🍔🌯🍕
+🍔In this challenge, you are tasked with designing the backend of a system that centralizes the services and orders of a restaurant chain with multiple branches across the city.
+This microservice is responsible for implementing the business logic related to the food court, ensuring seamless operations and delightful dining experiences. 🌯🍕This microservice communicates with the user, messaging, and traceability microservice.
+For this, it is necessary to execute or launch said microservices for proper operation.

 Get ready to power up the food court and create a robust backend solution that optimizes processes, manages orders, and enhances the overall efficiency of the restaurant chain.
 Let's embark on this exciting journey! 💪🚀
   </p>